 ASC controls the mining rights to the Pulacayo Project through a joint venture agreement entered into between itself and the Pulacayo Ltda.
 Mining Cooperative on July 30, 2002 (the "ASC Joint Venture").
 The ASC Joint Venture has a term of 23 years which commenced the day the ASC Joint Venture was entered into.
-Pursuant to the ASC Joint Venture, ASC is committed to pay monthly rent of USD1,000 to the state-owned Mining Cooperative until the Pulacayo Project starts commercial production.
+Pursuant to the ASC Joint Venture, ASC is committed to pay monthly rent of USD1,000 to the state-owned Mining Corporation of Bolivia, COMIBOL and USD1,500 monthly rent to the Pulacayo Ltda.
+Mining Cooperative until the Pulacayo Project starts commercial production.